rgeo/activerecord-postgis-adapter/README.md

 Following are the options understood by the adapter:

-* `:geographic` -- If set to true, create a PostGIS geography column for longitude/latitude data over a spheroidal domain; otherwise create a geometry column in a flat coordinate system.
+* `:geographic || :precision` -- If set to true, create a PostGIS geography column for longitude/latitude data over a spheroidal domain; otherwise create a geometry column in a flat coordinate system.
 Default is false.
 Also implies :srid set to 4326.
-* `:srid` -- Set a SRID constraint for the column.
+* `:srid || :limit` -- Set a SRID constraint for the column.
 Default is 4326 for a geography column, or -1 for a geometry column.
 Note that PostGIS currently (as of version 2.0) requires geography columns to have SRID 4326, so this constraint is of limited use for geography columns.
-* `:has_z` -- Specify that objects in this column include a Z coordinate.
-  Default is false.
-* `:has_m` -- Specify that objects in this column include an M coordinate.
-  Default is false.

 The adapter also extends the ActiveRecord migration syntax for creating